General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- Name the three players who share a record for most Premier League red cards (8).
+- Identify the three gamers who share a file for most Premier League crimson playing cards (8).

-- What is the official name of the original FIFA World Cup trophy used between 1930 and 1970?
+- What’s the official identify of the unique FIFA World Cup trophy used between 1930 and 1970?

 Answers